 The plea agreement, which we executed on December 3, 2018 with the U.S. Department of Justice, requires our subsidiary, Olympus Medical Systems, Corp.
 (OMSC), to “undertake steps to enhance its regulatory compliance processes and procedures, and to regularly make certain certifications that OMSC is meeting the expectations of the settlement.”
 Depending on OMSC’s performance of the said obligation, it may be subject to additional measures by the U.S. Department of Justice.

-We strive to fully comply with these laws, however, if we violate any of them, regardless such violation is intentionally or not, it may affect our business, financial condition, results of operations and cash flows as well as the price of shares of our common stock.
+The Olympus Group strives to fully comply with these laws, however, if the Group violates any of them, regardless such violation is intentionally or not, it may affect the Olympus Group’s business, financial position, results of operations, cash flows, and share price.

 Risks Associated with Litigation

-The Olympus Group uses various intellectual property rights in the course of its R&D and production activities, and although it believes that Olympus Group lawfully own or are licensed to use such rights, if any third party asserts that we have unknowingly infringed any of these intellectual property rights and files litigation, the Olympus Group’s earnings may be adversely affected.
+The Olympus Group uses various intellectual property rights in the course of its R&D and production activities, and although it believes that the Olympus Group lawfully owns or are licensed to use such rights, if any third party asserts that the Olympus Group has unknowingly infringed any of these intellectual property rights and files litigation, the Olympus Group’s earnings may be adversely affected.